openSUSE/mentoring/_includes/mentee.md

 You have come to the right place!
 Scroll down and we will connect you with *real* people from our community who are willing to mentor you doing some *real* development projects.
 Take a look on [More Details](https://101.opensuse.org/#projects) to get the full description of each project idea.
+After clicking on the project, you will see how much time the project will require based on the labels located with the details of the project.
 Get started with Free Software, now!
 {:.lead}